open-sesame-escape/open-sesame-escape.github.io/content/rooms/virus/index.md

 ---

 Good job!
 You have reestablished my connection to our communication and research notes.
-Since General Halftrack isolated me three days ago, I have been desperate  for help.
+Since General Halftrack isolated me 3 days ago, I have been desperate  for help.

-To start, I need you to find the formula to the virus treatment that I developed merely one day before I left for this emergency trip.
+To start, I need you to find the formula to the virus treatment that I developed merely 2 day before I left for this emergency trip.
 Sensing danger, I locked away my notes, and it appears I was right to do so.
 I cannot give you instructions directly over this insecure channel, but you are clever and I know you will figure it out.